The number of the beast

 Is the mark of the beast a literal mark on a person’s physical hand or forehead?
 Or does it spiritually identify a person as belonging to the Antichrist (and therefore Satan)?
 And what about this issue of buying and selling?
 If this is symbolism, what does it symbolize?
-Is it possible that this description is both literal and physical?
+Is it possible this description is both literal and spiritual?
 These are not easy questions, and it would take an entire post (or more) to work through all of the possible interpretations.
-For now, we need to realize that we won’t clearly understand what each element in Revelation means—at least not before these things occur.
+For now, we need to realize we won’t clearly understand what each element in Revelation means—at least not before these things occur.
 Yes, the ever-increasing push toward a cashless society is compelling and provocative.
 But we need to be careful not to assume too quickly what constitutes fulfillment of biblical prophecy.

 The mark of the beast will accompany the worship of the Antichrist.